 Hybrid synthesizers utilize both digital and analog components in the audio path and rely on analog-digital and/or digital-analog converters within the synth's audio path.
 The control component can also be analog or digital.

 Hybrid synth designs range pretty wildly but aim to offer the benefits of both analog and digital synths.
-A common design involves digital oscillators (which never go out of tune), followed by a DAC and a completely analog audio path from then on, including this filters, amps and mixers.
+A common design involves digital oscillators (which never go out of tune), followed by a DAC and a completely analog audio path from then on, including filters, amps and mixers.

 Many hybrid synths also utilize digital and analog control paths, depending on the functions and needs of the synth.